 There are no points for speed in this game.
 What may sound sloth-like to you is probably still challenging for a language-learning student to follow perfectly.
 That’s because listening to a foreign language is not merely keeping up with pronunciation.
 There are all sorts of competing processes rapidly heating up the frontal lobe, and managing them all at the same time is challenging.
-Students first need to identity and recall each individual word you say, they must also remember associated rules and sentence structures relative to the words or phrases they hear.
+Students first need to identify and recall each individual word you say, they must also remember associated rules and sentence structures relative to the words or phrases they hear.
 Finally, and most importantly, they need to comprehend what the combination of these words is expecting from them as a response… in real-time.
-It’s like juggling with brain power.
+It’s like juggling with brainpower.
 Slow, clear speech helps them manage the load.

 Allow the student time to respond